danawanzer/stats-with-jamovi/_main.md

 > Using Wilcoxon rank test, students' test scores were significantly higher at the second test (*Mdn* = 59.70) than at the first test (*Mdn* = 57.70), W = 2.00, *p* \< .001.

 The note about tied values is not necessary to discuss.
 It is just telling us one participant had identical values for both test1 and test2 (student15).
+You can check this yourself in the dataset

 ## Your turn!